sreekesh-k/EasyLinux/README.md

 # EasyLinux
- Linux Comand Guide - A simple android App that helps you to learn basic linux comands, built using android Strudio.
+ Linux Comand Guide - A simple android App that helps you to learn basic linux comands, built using android Studio.